0 Part Course |

 • Accommodating multiple options

-• Building assumptions off term sheets or other external inputs
+• This Excel for financial modelling course explores building assumptions off term sheets or other external inputs

 • Using the assumptions sheets as a sign-off document